mlibrary/about-amherst/src/content/community/2022-03-02-“not-what-has-been-lost-but-what-remains-”.md

 ---
 templateKey: community
-title: '“Not what has been lost, but what remains?”'
+title: “Not what has been lost, but what remains?”
-summary: >-
-  ACP intern Liz Tran (‘23) explores materiality and accessibility through Marta Werner’s Writing in Time.
+summary: "ACP intern Liz Tran (‘23) explores materiality and accessibility through Marta Werner’s Writing in Time. "
 date: 2022-03-02T19:38:06.755Z
 ---
 It seems as though we will never stop learning about Emily Dickinson.
 Since her death in 1886, there has been a relentless stream of playwrights, scholars, biographers, poets, and admirers attempting to recreate her life through the vast abundance of writings she left behind.
 There is no definitive corpus of her work and as such, she has become the perfect candidate for the creative imagination of others.
 In this ambiguity, multiple versions of Emily Dickinson have been shaped and reconfigured through the years, each one changing with the newest finding on her life.